giridhar7632/micro-bit/README.md

 A variable `bird` is declared in TypeScript.
 The syntax of declaring a varible in TypeScript is: `let identifier:data-type = value;`

 The `game.createSprite(x,y)` creates a sprite(our bird) in position (x, y) on the 5x5 grid of LEDs.
-Then we set our bird to blink every 300 milli seconds.
+Then we set our bird to blink every 300 milliseconds.

 You can see our bird flying like this:point_down: